omakoto/keyremapper-rs/README.md

 A Rust library to help enable AHK like flexible key remapping.

+## What it is and what it provides

+At a high level, it allows to "steal" input events from specific input devices (keyboards, pointing devices, etc) using evdev, modify with your rust code and inject using `/dev/uinput`, which allows to create a versatile mapping.

+- Unlike AHK, KeyRemapper is a library.
+Your "script" is a full rust program.

+- Unlike AHK, KeyRemapper can distinguish different input devices, and allows you to handle different devices differently.

+- Unlike AHK, KeyRemapper doesn't provide any features to allow to use different mappings for different apps, or to control windows, etc. You need to write code to do such things.

+  (See also later section for creating different mappings for different apps.)

 ## Prerequisite

 ### 1. Gain access to `/devn/input/*` and `/dev/uinput`